-Currently, most people are located in cities, and the majority of agricultural land is located outside of cities Yet due to the evolving technological capacity of the food distribution system, the observation made by Cronon’s Chicago resident has never been more true.
+Currently, most people are located in cities, and the majority of agricultural land is located outside of cities.
+Yet due to the evolving technological capacity of the food distribution system, the observation made by Cronon’s Chicago resident has never been more true.
 The city is made possible by rural-urban linkages and the flow of resources into and out of the city, but resources travel farther than ever while the typical urbanite has less knowledge of growing practices.
 The city generates an outpouring of technology and digital knowledge, but its population is dependent on national or global food routes, which also depend on digitally coordinated shipping and distribution to function.
 As such, the digital and online technologies that have become inextricable from the functioning of the food supply chain, and thus, considerations of food security.
 Digital food pathways, the network through which food resources are purchased, distributed, and accessed online, present an important arena for increasing cities’ resilience, or capacity to sustain and recover from sudden shocks to the local or global food supply chains.
 The conversation around local and non-local food supply chains is pertinent to the topic of urban resilience and food insecurity: access to global food supply chains are protective for the food security of local areas in case of local agricultural shocks, and conversely, local areas can also be affected by shocks to global food supply chains.

 Local Food Insecurity